-If you’re shooting for a food blog or editorial style photography, you will need a light with at least 300 watts of power.
+For a food blog or editorial style photography, you will need a light with at least 300 watts of power.
 Preferably you’ll have one with 500 watts.
 For advertising or product photography, you’ll need a lot more power.

 Most monoheads come with a modelling lamp built into the strobe head.
 This is a constant light source that you can turn on to give you a small source of constant light.
 It helps you to see what you’re doing while composing your shots.

 Whether you’re using a constant light or a strobe light, you have the same choices in terms of how you set up your light.
-What will vary is your distance to your table, and the height of your light.
+What will vary is your distance to your table and the height of your light.

 This will take some experimenting to see how the shadows fall, and what works to give you the results that you’re trying to achieve.
 This can really vary from image to image.

 How Lighting Modifiers can Improve Your Food Photography

 Having an artificial light source is not enough.
 Yes, you need to get enough light onto your set, but you need to sculpt and shape that light to create the dimension that will show your food in the best way.

 A reflector dish is a standard modifier for a studio flash head.
 A honeycomb grid is placed on a reflector dish and is an accessory with a honeycomb pattern.
 It cuts off the light and narrows it, which creates a beautiful contrast in food photos without looking too harsh.
 I recommend a 20 or 30-degree grid.

 Another important item in your kit is a diffuser.
 This is a panel of sheer white material that you place at the edge of your table to soften the light that hits your scene.
 Strobe light is an explosion of light, which gives a look with hard shadows if it’s not diffused.
 This is not often the desired look in food photography.